 However, this scooter is missing out on a number of other basic features.
 It can only move at a maximum of 4 mph, and the range is limited to 12 miles per charge.
 It’s also very heavy, weighing in at over 60 pounds.
 That makes it difficult to move around, even if you split it up into two pieces.

-What we liked: It’s hard to overstate how important the foldability of this scooter is on a day-to-day basis.
+What do we love it for?
+It’s hard to overstate how important the foldability of this scooter is on a day-to-day basis.
 Anyone can work the latches, and the scooter rolls along on its wheels once it’s packed.
 It also springs back into assembled form in just a few seconds.

-What could be better: The ATTO scooter is very expensive compared to the other foldable mobility scooters we reviewed.
+What were we disappointed with?
+The ATTO scooter is very expensive compared to the other foldable mobility scooters we reviewed.
 Despite this, MovingLife only provides a one-year limited warranty with no additional guarantees for the frame.

 The TravelScoot is an incredibly lightweight electric folding scooter.
 It totals just 35 pounds, in part because the frame is made of ultralight aircraft-grade aluminum.
 This aluminum frame is so strong that it can carry individuals up to 350 pounds – a higher weight limit than any other mobility scooter we reviewed.